BGintussino/BlackJack/README.md

 BlackJack coded with C++ by PintussinoGamer and BG04PF <br>
 See the wiki page for more informations.

+# BlackJack beta 0.4
+Time for the fourth version!

+Nothing has changed from the precedent version, but the file size has been reduced by a lot:

 ---------------------------------------------------------------------------------------------------------------------
 # BlackJack beta 0.3
 Third release of the gamble game.